Ssrrb/CEFERINA/README.md

 # CEFERINA
-Open-Sourcing the complete development and optimizing through software a clothing store from scratch
+Open-Sourcing the complete development and use of technologies of a clothing store from scratch